Resume Tips

 2. Tailor Your Resume for Each Job Application

-Personalize your resume for each job that you apply for by highlighting relevant skills and work experience that are in line with the requirements stated in your job description.
-This will ensure that your application stands out among numerous others.
+Customize your resume for every job that you apply for by highlighting the relevant skills and experiences that match the criteria within the description of job.
+This will ensure that your resume stands out among numerous others.

 3. Use Bullet Points to Highlight Achievements

-Instead of listing your job responsibilities Instead, highlight tangible accomplishments and tangible results.
-Utilize notes to create these accomplishments appealing and easy to read to potential employers.
+Instead of listing your job responsibilities instead, emphasize tangible results and tangible accomplishments.
+Utilize the bullet point format to help make these achievements easily scannable and engaging for potential employers.

 4. Emphasize Transferable Skills

-Consider highlighting transferable abilities that could be beneficial in the envisioned role or industry.
-They could include capabilities such as communication, leadership, problem solving and teamwork.
-This demonstrates your flexibility and ability to work in a variety of jobs.
+Find transferable skills that could be valuable in the desired position or industry.
+These can include abilities such as leadership, communication, problem-solving and collaboration.
+This demonstrates your flexibility and ability to work in a variety of positions.

 5. Keep It Concise and Well-Structured